All Nippon Airways Baggage Fees 2020: What To Expect

 How can I avoid baggage fees?

 The best way to avoid baggage fees when flying with All Nippon Airways is to simply limit what you pack to your free included checked bags and your free carry-ons.
 For most travelers, this should not be too difficult unless you’re traveling somewhere for an extended period of time.
+Need help finding the best carry-on luggage?
+Check out our guide!

 You can also avoid racking up additional baggage fees by making sure your bags are the appropriate size.
 Weight limits on checked bags can vary based on your fare type; for example, Economy fare bags should weigh no more than 50 pounds to avoid overweight baggage fees, whereas Business and First class fares include checked baggage weight allowances of up to 70 pounds.